Find Profitable Prediction Market Trades

 claude mcp add futuresearch --scope project --transport http https://mcp.futuresearch.ai/mcp

-Find 100 interesting prediction market questions on Polymarket where
+Find 100 interesting prediction-market questions where there might be

-there might be profit opportunity.
-Focus on politics, AI, economics,
+profit opportunity.
+Focus on politics, AI, economics, and geopolitics.

 Tool: futuresearch_forecast